Biography of Mahatma Gandhiji – History 1869 to 1948

 At the age of thirteen, Mahatma Gandhi married his mate, Kasturibai.
 In 1887, Mohandas Gandhi passed matriculation from the Ahmedabad center.

-Education of Mahatma Gandhi
+Education of Mohandas

 For the graduation purpose, he entered Shyamaldas College in Bhavnagar.
 However, he left the college in the first semester to study law abroad.
 To study abroad Laxmidas arranged money who was the elder brother of Mohandas.